IUPAC/WFChemCookbook/_sources/school/cs_spreadsheet_data_import.md

 The Excel import dialog the options for 'File origin'
 ```

-Using the open file dialog is important if your text file contains unicode (e.g., UTF-8).
-If you double click on a .csv,
+Using the 'Text Import Wizard' dialog is important if your text file contains unicode (e.g., UTF-8).
+If you double click
-.tsv, or other file with an extension that Excel automatically recognizes, the file will be opened without giving you
+on a .csv, .tsv, or other file with an extension that Excel automatically recognizes, the file will be opened without giving you
 the option to choose UTF-8 as the encoding format.
 This results in 'weird characters' (technical term ;) ) showing up in your
 imported file (see Figure 2a).
 However, if you change the extension of such a file to '.txt' and then open it from within
 Excel you will be able to use the dialog in Figure 1a to choose the correct encoding and make sure that the text shows